Da Vinci Toy Models

 His work on the canals of Milan involved intricate designs that aided irrigation and flood control.

-This blend of art and engineering demonstrated his ability to foresee and solve real-world problems through innovation.
-His contributions laid foundational principles that drive engineering today.
+This blend of art and engineering demonstrated his ability to foresee and solve real-world problems through innovative solutions.
+His contributions laid the foundational principles that drive engineering today.

 The Canal Lock System